How to be successful in business?

 Think of your competitors as your teachers.

-There are several valuable things you can learn from competitors:
+There are several valuable things you can learn from competitors to help you succeed in business:

 - Pricing – Setting the right price is hard.
 There is no real science to it.
 It is more like a mesh of art and science.
 You can learn so much from your competitors’ pricing structure.
 If you are new, it gives you a quick snapshot of how much businesses charge for comparable products or services.
 Such insight can save you a lot of time.